Man of Steel Review: Done by Rancel

 Later on Earth as a young boy, Kal-El learns from his adopted father, Jonathan Kent (Kevin Costner) and mother, Martha (Diane Lane) that he is unique, not from earth, and has extraordinary powers.
 Clark Kent/Kal-El (Henry Cavill) is now a young man and is coming to terms with what he is and makes the journey to the “Fortress of Solitude”.
 Within the fortress, a ghostly manifestation of Jor-El tells him of the oncoming threat of Zod and what he means to the people of Earth.
 His Kryptonian father elaborates further by telling Kal-El that he will become Superman, the hero he was always meant to be and save his adopted planet from being conquered by the cold and brutal General Zod.

 Man of Steel is a well scripted reboot of the franchise.
-What it lacks in action during the first half of the movie, the story makes up for it.
-The movie has a cleverly written script and makes the film a compelling watch that will not bore you to sleep.
-The producers for the Man of Steel take a unique approach to the re-telling of Superman’s origins and the Kryptonian race.
+What it lacks in action during the first half, the story makes up for it.
+Man of Steel has a cleverly written script and makes the film a compelling watch that will not bore you to sleep.
+The producers and writers for the Man of Steel movie take a unique approach for the re-telling of Superman’s origins and the Kryptonian race.
 Unlike the comics, Kryptonian’s have never been mentioned to be genetically engineered in the movies.
-This also makes the film much darker than other Superman films which is great.
-The entire movie has a more serious tone to it.
+This twist in the story makes it darker than the other films in the franchise.
+This reboot has a more serious tone to it, which is great.
+It uses a lot of flashback scenes to tell the story of Kal-El.

-General Zod tries to turn Earth into a New Krypton just like The Eradicator attempted to during the Return of the Krypton Man storyline.
-It was a brilliant concept by the producers to turn Zod into the Eradicator come to life.
-The only difference is General Zod isn’t a 200,000 plus year old Kryptonian made up of pure energy.
-Zod also can’t absorb, convert, and release various forms of energy at the same levels he can.
-Near the end of the film, a reference to Mongol and the Cyborg Superman (Hank Henshaw) is revealed when Zod relies on his spaceship that attempts to do some Terra-forming on earth.
+Near the end, a reference to Mongol and the Cyborg Superman (Originally a human named Hank Henshaw) is revealed when Zod relies on his spaceship.
+The Kryptonian Spacecraft attempts to do some Terra-forming on earth.
 The weakness that Zod has with his helmet getting damaged, being blinded by the light, and his black Kryptonian suit are also references to the Return of Superman storyline.
 I felt Henry Cavill was the best Superman since Christopher Reeve.
 He has that same angelic gleam to his eyes, the determined heroic presence, and he is the most physically imposing Superman ever.

-The focus in Man of Steel was centered on Superman’s origins, his eventual battle with Zod, and his army.
+The focus in the Man of Steel movie was centered on Superman’s origins, his eventual battle with Zod and his army, and earning the trust of earth’s people.
 The action packed visuals in the film are intense and spectacular.
 The long fight between Superman and General Zod was amazing.
-Massive damage is done to the surrounding areas of Metropolis during the bitter struggle.
-It looked like a war zone with Zod and Kal-El throwing each other around, cars smashed, buildings destroyed, explosions, and the military getting in the action.
-They even battle it out in space.
-That battle also reminded me of the fight in the comics between Superman and Doomsday.
-It is very well done.
+Massive damage is done to the surrounding areas of Metropolis during their bitter struggle.
+It looked like a war zone with Zod and Kal-El; throwing each other around, cars being smashed, buildings destroyed, explosions, and the military joining the action.
+Kal-El and Zod eventually take to the skies and into space for their brutal fight.
+The brutality and intensity of the struggle reminded me of Superman vs Doomsday, sans the blood and gore.
+I came away very impressed.

 Filed Under: Action